Meet Msgr. Kozar

 Msgr.
 Kozar: Its a wonderful ministry that the Holy Father has entrusted to this agency to reach out to those who suffer greatly.
 We have a moral obligation to help, and we help in many ways, even in raising the flag of peace.
 Were cooperators.
 Perhaps even initiators sometimes, without even realizing it.
 We can bring two factions together, but because we come in the name of the Holy Father, and we reach out in openness, we can be peacemakers.
 Or peace initiators.
 These are all exciting things for me.

 ONE: What do you think has had the biggest impact on your vocation?

 Msgr.
 Kozar: My first heroes are missionaries.
 And that has really colored my priesthood and made me look beyond what is my immediate role ... that experience, that touchstone with a broader church, I think that has conditioned me.
 I would like to think that if I connect the dots of my life, theres a lot of zigging and zagging.
 But I think Im supposed to be where I am.
 I think this is what God would have me do.

 Post a Comment |

-Greg Kandra is the executive editor of ONE, and serves as a deacon in the Roman Catholic Diocese of Brooklyn.
+Greg Kandra is CNEWA’s multimedia editor and serves as a deacon in the Roman Catholic Diocese of Brooklyn.